AMReX-Codes/amrex/_sources/Basics.rst.txt

       MultiFab mf3(mf.boxArray(), mf.DistributionMap(), mf.nComp(), mf.nGrow());
       VisMF::Read(mf3, name);

-It should be emphasized that calling VisMF::Read with an empty MultiFab (i.e., no memory allocated for floating point data) will result in a MultiFab with a new DistributionMapping that could be different from any other existing DistributionMapping objects.
+It should be emphasized that calling :cpp:`VisMF::Read` with an empty :cpp:`MultiFab` (i.e., no memory allocated for floating point data) will result in a :cpp:`MultiFab` with a new :cpp:`DistributionMapping` that could be different from any other existing :cpp:`DistributionMapping` objects.
 It should also be noted that all the data including those in ghost cells are written/read by VisMF::Write/Read.

 Memory Allocation
 =================

- has a Fortran module, mempool\_module that can be used to allocate memory for Fortran pointers.
-The reason that such a module exists in  is memory allocation is often very slow in multi-threaded OpenMP parallel regions.  mempool\_module provides a much faster alternative approach, in which each thread has its own memory pool.
+AMReX has a Fortran module, :fortran:`mempool_module` that can be used to allocate memory for Fortran pointers.
+The reason that such a module exists in AMReX, is that memory allocation is often very slow in multi-threaded OpenMP parallel regions.
+AMReX :cpp:`mempool_module` provides a much faster alternative approach, in which each thread has its own memory pool.
 Here are examples of using the module.

+.. highlight:: fortran

 ::